deckhouse/deckhouse/modules/402-ingress-nginx/images/controller-1-1/patches/README.md

 ### Nginx tmpl backport from 1.2

 Without this fix, redirects don't work if using behindL7Proxy controller and a load balancer without X-Forwarded-Proto header.
-They redirect to nil://example.com/abc.
+In this case, ingress-nginx redirects to nil://example.com/abc.
 Backported from 1.2 version.

 https://github.com/kubernetes/ingress-nginx/pull/8468